Agent Assurance

 Regulated firms, improvised systems

-The three cases correct a common assumption about how such systems persist.
-None of them was hidden.
+Neither failing system was hidden.
 The Metro Bank spreadsheets were the bank's recognized process for calculating its capital figures.
 Nationwide's interim solution was known to be interim; that was its name.
-The Barclays code check was the documented procedure.
-In each case the improvised system was in plain sight, doing its job adequately by every visible measure, and the deficiency became legible only when a supervisor traced a failure back to it and wrote the tracing down.
+Each was in plain sight, doing its job adequately by every visible measure, staffed by people doing their jobs, and the deficiency became legible only when a supervisor traced a failure back to it and wrote the tracing down.
+Most firms run the same interim solutions and the same improvised checks, and no supervisor is scheduled to ever look.

 An old phenomenon